-by Kristine Burgess , M.Ed & M.S.Ed
+by Kristine Burgess, M.Ed & M.S.Ed

 February 14, 2022

-Inequity in Literacy Highlighted
+Inequity in Literacy

 Literacy goes far beyond the ability to read and write.
 Rather, it is literacy that affords us the opportunity to participate in our society, from being able to obtain reasonable housing to voting knowledgeably in elections for policymakers who hold our interests at stake.
 With so much on the line, literacy must be a priority across the country.
-However, according to Louisa C. Moats (2020) “about 20 percent of elementary students across the country struggle with learning to read, and another 20 percent are not meeting grade-level expectations in reading” (p.
+However, according to Louisa C. Moats (2020), “about 20 percent of elementary students across the country struggle with learning to read, and another 20 percent are not meeting grade-level expectations in reading” (p.
 5).
-That’s a total of almost 40% of our nation’s elementary students not achieving literacy expectations and who are at risk for not being able to function fully in our society.
-Those students are now in the Matthew Effect cycle, where students who read well read often while students who have difficulty reading, don’t.
-In 1988 Cunningham and Stanovich looked at the relationship between outside-of-school reading and educational achievement.
-What they found was that students who read for an average of 20 minutes a day outside of school read almost 2 million words a year whereas students who read for only about a minute read anywhere from 8,000 – 100,000 words (p.
-141).
+That’s a total of almost 40% of our nation’s elementary students not achieving literacy expectations and who are at risk of not being able to function fully in our society.

-Educator and activist, Kareem Weaver says, “In order to save our kids and to get them competitive in the information age, they have to be able to access information.
+Educator and activist, Kareem Weaver says: “In order to save our kids and to get them competitive in the information age, they have to be able to access information.
 And so we’ve got to focus on literacy.”
 Because literacy is the gateway for access to the world around us, then building equity in literacy is about providing fair and equitable instruction and educational opportunities for all students to achieve the necessary levels of literacy to actively engage in society.

 Addressing a Harmful Narrative

-In order to address the problem, we must first acknowledge that there is a problem: we are faced with inequity in literacy instruction and achievement, particularly for students of color.
-If we want to provide equity in literacy, we must first confront the barriers that create inequities in literacy.
 First and foremost, we must start by breaking the “deficit model” narrative that low-income families or families of color can face.
-The deficit model suggests that students of low economic status, color, or of differing ability lack the necessary skills to be able to meet a high level of achievement and therefore educational expectations are lowered for them.
+The deficit model suggests that students of low economic status, color, or of differing ability lack the necessary skills to be able to meet a high level of achievement, and therefore educational expectations are lowered for them.
 In his book Reaching and Teaching Students in Poverty: Strategies for Erasing the Opportunity Gap, Dr. Paul Gorski explains in an interview with Laurie Posner (2015) that the deficit model directly contradicts an equitable educational opportunity.
 He says, “It is impossible to hold that view and have high expectations of marginalized students simultaneously.
 I know it’s hard to hear, but 75 percent of our ability to create equitable learning environments is about perspective.”

 Access to Funding and High-Quality Instruction